 (i) appoint the auditor; and

-(ii) specify the information that is to be furnished, and the time within which the auditor is to report, to the Board.
+(ii) specify the information that is to be furnished, and the time within which the auditor is to report, to the Commissioner.

 (3) Where an order is made under subsection (2) in respect of a trust account of a dealer, the dealer shall do all things that are necessary to be done on his part to enable the audit to be completed.